AlanK27/zill/README.md

+# Vegas Housing Data

-This project data mines housing information on zillow focusing on the Las Vegas market.
+This project data mines housing information on zillow in the surrounding Las Vegas market.
+Due to certain restrictions on zillow's own website selenium library is used in addition to scrapy to draw the data.

-The mined data will be contained in mysql database and extracted for viewing on a webserver.

-The server will handle information and notices about changing prices weekly and monthly.
+Mined data is contained in mysql database and viewed on webserver.
+The server will handle information and update on the price changes on a weekly and monthly bases.

+###*Note*
-Make sure to get the correct chromedriver before scrapping, in dir mine/driver/.
+Make sure the chromedriver is the correct version and in directory mine/driver/.